kusumi/fileobj/README.md

         $ fileobj ./a.out
           (command)G

-+ Open a file *./a.out* and move the cursor to offset 1024 (the first byte is offset 0)
++ Open a file *./a.out* and move the cursor to offset 1024

         $ fileobj ./a.out
           (command)1024go